radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ### NSNotificationCenter

-An `NSNotificationCenter`object (or simply, **notification center**) provides a mechanism for bradcasting information within a program.
+An `NSNotificationCenter`object provides a mechanism for bradcasting information within a program.
 An NSNotificationCenter object is essentially a notification dispatch table.

 NSNotificationCenter provides a centralized hub through which any part of an application may notifiy and be notified of changes from any other part of the application.
 Observers register with a notification center to respond to particular events with a specified action.
 Each time an event occurs, the notification goes through its dispatch table, and messages any registered observers for that event.